alekseykonoiko/Qbot_project/README.md

 Download them from OneDrive if don't have them.

 # Installation
-Throughout install process replace all words wrapped by <....> with your own setting.
+Throughout installation process replace all words wrapped by <....> with your own setting.
 Also try to follow my exact files and naming structure to avoid errors when executing commands.
 ## Ubuntu system setup
-Login into GCS instance SSH terminal
+Login into Google Cloud Services (GCS) instance SSH terminal

 `gcloud compute --project "<project-id>" ssh --zone "us-west1-b" "qbot"`